International relations with the Taliban: Countries

 Since the Taliban took over the Afghan government, countries including China, Russia, and the United States have contacted Taliban representatives, but have expressed doubts about its commitment to counterterrorism.
 Border clashes between the Taliban forces with Pakistan, Iran and Turkmenistan have also caused friction with Afghanistan's neighbours.
-Taliban-led administration has set up a consortium of companies, including some in Russia, Iran and Pakistan, to create a investment plan focusing on power, mining and infrastructure in February 2023.
+Taliban-led administration has set up a consortium of companies, including some in Russia, Iran and Pakistan, to create an investment plan focusing on power, mining and infrastructure in February 2023.

 China

-While China has been supporting the new government in Kabul both financially and politically, it is believed to have unofficial relations with the Taliban Government according to Malek Setiz, international relations adviser to the Foreign Ministry of Afghanistan.
-Beijing's foreign ministry did not deny these interactions.
+China has been believed to have unofficial relations with the Taliban according to Malek Setiz, international relations adviser to the former Foreign Ministry of Afghanistan.
+The Chinese foreign ministry has not denied these interactions.
+Despite Beijing's repeated calls for the Taliban to maintain its commitment to the international community, China has maintained official engagement with the Afghan interim government after the Taliban regained power.

+Afghan Ambassador to China Bilal Karimi presented his credentials to General Secretary of the Chinese Communist Party Xi Jinping in January 2024, making China the first country to accept credentials from Taliban diplomats.

 India

-India did not recognize the Taliban régime in Afghanistan.
-Instead, India maintained close strategic and military ties with the Northern Alliance so as to contain the rise of the Taliban during the 1990s.
+India unofficialy recognizes the Taliban régime in Afghanistan.
+India also maintained close strategic and military ties with the Northern Alliance so as to contain the rise of the Taliban during the 1990s.
 India was one of the closest allies of the former Afghan president Mohammad Najibullah and it strongly condemned his public execution by the Taliban.
 Pakistan and Kashmir-based militant groups which are thought to have ties with the Taliban have historically been involved in the Kashmir insurgency and they have frequently attacked Indian security forces.

 In December 1999, Indian Airlines Flight 814 was hijacked and flown to Kandahar while it was en route from Kathmandu to Delhi.
 The Taliban moved its militias near the hijacked aircraft, supposedly to prevent Indian special forces from storming the aircraft, and they stalled the negotiations between India and the hijackers for several days.
 The New York Times later reported that there were credible links between the hijackers and the Taliban.
 As a part of the deal to free the plane, India released three militants.
 The Taliban granted the hijackers and the released militants safe passage.

 Following the hijacking, India drastically increased its efforts to help Massoud, providing an arms depot in Dushanbe, Tajikistan.
 India also provided a wide range of high-altitude warfare equipment, helicopter technicians, medical services, and tactical advice.
 According to one report, Indian military support to anti-Taliban forces totalled US$70 million, including five Mil Mi-17 helicopters, and US$8 million worth of high-altitude equipment in 2001.
 India extensively supported the new administration in Afghanistan, leading several reconstruction projects and by 2001 had emerged as the country's largest regional donor.